 His jaw dropped.
 His own report of a break-in, caused by a robot, was now being used against him at the instigation of another robot?
 He clenched his teeth in fury.
 “Enough!” he shouted.
 He turned like a big-league ballplayer and swung at Lexi like Hank Aaron trying for a home run.

 Wham!
 The tiny ball-like unit shattered into a million pieces flying around the room.

 “Yeah!” he exulted.

 He turned, looking for the Vacu-bot.
 He spied it hiding under the end table by the couch.
 He dashed across the room, flipping the table out of his way with a crash.
 It tried to scurry out of his way but speed wasn't one of its features.
 He swung the bat down with all his strength, aiming for the sizable dent he'd already put in it.

 This time he heard metal break and shatter beneath his blow.
 He repeated the mighty blow once, twice, three more times, the bat vibrating painfully in his hands each time, but he succeeded in reducing the annoying machine to so much glittering junk and fragments.

 He dropped the bat with a grim feeling of pride.

-In the distance he heard wailing sirens getting closer.
+In the distance, he heard wailing sirens getting closer.
 He walked outside to sit on the porch steps.
 He had some explaining to do when the police arrived, but at least his house belonged to him again.
 He allowed himself a satisfied smile.

-Then the lawnmower started itself.
+Around the side of the house, the lawnmower started itself.